Food is frightening for my fussy eater

 Going bananas

-Working with a child around the banana if they are scared is not going to be focused on eating.
+Working with your child around the banana if they are scared is not going to be focused on eating.
 It is going to be about the gradual exposure, like the spider.

 The spider therapy would be gently increasing the comfort level.
 It would also about being able to cope with an encounter, whether that is in the bathroom or on the garden chair.